Voluntary Assisted Dying Act 2017: Reactions

 Kathy Eagar, the executive director of the Australian Palliative Care Outcomes Collaboration, and director of the Australian Health Services Research Institute at the University of Wollongong, has analysed the statistics surrounding euthanasia internationally, and says the law is limited.
 According to Eagar, the most important reason people choose euthanasia is that they don't want to lose their independence and autonomy.
 She believes euthanasia is a social issue and not a health issue, and maintains that less than one in five people choose euthanasia due to pain.

 Lorraine Baker, the Victorian President of the Australian Medical Association, said that the passing of the legislation marked a "significant shift" in medical practice in Victoria, but the conscientious objection provisions contained in the legislation would ensure that doctors would not be forced into taking part in voluntary assisted dying.

 Euthanasia advocate Philip Nitschke called the law "beg and grovel legislation" because people will only be able to access it as a privilege granted in extremis rather than as a right to be accessed at a time nominated by the patient.

 First use

 Kerry Robertson was the first person to be granted a permit under the Voluntary Assisted Dying Act.
 Robertson was diagnosed with breast cancer in 2010 and was declared cancer free after surgery, chemotherapy and radiation treatment.
-Four years later she developed a tumour in her in bones, that spread to her lungs and brain.
+Four years later she developed a tumour in her bones that spread to her lungs and brain.
 When the cancer spread to her liver Robertson ceased treatment.
 Her palliative care team was unable to ease the pain.
 Robertson applied for the permit on the first day the act came into force, 19 June 2019, citing "loss of joy" as her reason.
 Robertson ended her life on 15 July 2019 at the age of 61 with her two daughters, and best friend by her side.